 Treatment for cancer that has spread

-Coping with a diagnosis of a more aggressive cancer can be especially difficult, both practically and emotionally.
-Being well informed about your cancer and its treatment can make it easier to make decisions and cope with what happens.
+Coping with a diagnosis of cancer can be difficult.
+You might feel sad and worry about what will happen.
+Being well informed about your cancer and its treatment can make it easier to make decisions and cope with what happens afterwards.

 Our discussion forum Cancer Chat is a place for anyone affected by cancer.
 You can share experiences, stories and information with other people who know what you are going through.